Nursing Informatics Systems Specialist I

 - Coordinates and operationalizes simple to moderately complex projects with supervision

-- Updates user, operational, and department documentation including downtime procedures.
+- Updates user, operational and department documentation including downtime procedures.

 - Perform other related duties incidental to the work described herein.

-Education: Requires a bachelor’s degree in nursing.
+Education NISS I: Requires a bachelor’s degree in nursing.

 Experience: Five years of nursing experience.
 One year of experience as a clinical super-user for Epic or other clinical IT solutions.
 A completed graduate degree in informatics will be counted as an equivalent of one year of informatics experience.
 Preference for nurses with radiology background.

-Licensure/Certifications: Current or compact RN licensure in the state of North Carolina required.
+NISS I: Current or compact RN licensure in the state of North Carolina required.

 - Able to conduct training to various clinicians in the use of Duke Health’s EHR (Maestro Care)